Museums

 Hyde Park Barracks

-A UNESCO World Heritage-listed site in the heart of historic Sydney, the Hyde Park Barracks is an extraordinary living record of early colonial Australia.
-Originally built to house convicts, the Barracks has also served …
+A UNESCO World Heritage site in the heart of contemporary Sydney, the Hyde Park Barracks is an extraordinary record of the living legacy of colonial Australia.
+Originally built to house convicts, the Barracks also …

 List Your Events